eamocanu/evaluate_genotick/README.md

-# evaluate_genotick
+ evaluate_genotick
 Generate machine learning metrics from Genotick outputs.
-Tested on Python 3.6.
+Tested on Python 3.6 and [alphatica/genotick@`0f0cc95`](https://github.com/alphatica/genotick/commit/0f0cc956508a43d8743e89d43ac1fcfb9dc8493b)

-Requires CSV output from latest Genotick source on Github.

-# Output

-See [datasets](datasets) for examples.
-Outputs the following metrics:
+[Genotick](https://genotick.com/) ([source](https://gitlab.com/lukasz.wojtow/genotick)) is a trading algorithm that outputs trading signals per bar of stock data: 0 for "Hold", 1 for "Buy", -1 for "Sell".
+The output may be evaluated as a machine learning classification problem.

+The author [publicizes Genotick as a profitable system](https://genotick.com/results/), and even addresses [whether the system is better than random](https://genotick.com/static/download/IsGenotickRandom.pdf).
+However, when comparing the trading signals to the actual direction of the next price period, the classification metrics suggest that the system is no better than random (as of September 2017.)

+Anecdotally, Genotick appeared to make most of its gains between 2009-2012, consistent with the market's recovery from the 2008 housing crash.
+Since then, as the market rocks up and down, the trading signals appear to be similarly rocky.
+The author's cited gains may include the 2009-2012 period.

+I wrote an article about [analyzing Genotick's results in a Forex backtest](https://medium.com/@mazmazz/predicting-the-markets-with-genotick-and-evaluating-the-results-fe9330a01f80).
+The below results concern stock market trades.

+## Results

+The below charts show classification metrics for [datasets/stock](datasets/stock), training between 2000-2015 and evaluating between 2016-2017.
+I outputted the following metrics:

 * Accuracy and error scores
 * [Precision, recall, F1-score, and support](https://chrisalbon.com/machine-learning/precision_recall_and_F1_scores.html)